-Disciplinary Code for Athletics and Extracurricular Activities including all clubs, activities, and athletic teams, reflects the desire of the school's advisors/ coaches to be consistent in their approach to disciplinary matters.
+Disciplinary Code for Athletics and Extracurricular Activities

+Understanding that participation in athletics and extra-curricular activities is a privilege and not a right; the disciplinary code of conduct for Weymouth High School's extracurricular activities, including all clubs, activities, and athletic teams, reflects the desire of the school's advisors/ coaches to be consistent in their approach to disciplinary matters.
 The code increases the standard of responsible behavior expected of participating Weymouth High School students.
 It is expected that our student participants will be models of proper behavior for the entire student body.
 This disciplinary code is in effect 365 days a year, 24 hours a day.